Photo Gallery: 22 Designer Bedrooms

 Designer Sarah Richardson chose a lavender colour for this ceiling to contrast softly with the red toile bedspread.
 Crisp, relatively unadorned walls are the perfect foil for an ornate mirror.

-In the same London, England home, Richardson looked to nature as her guide, setting twin antique brass beds against soft green walls and bedding.
+In the bedroom of a London, England home, designer Sarah Richardson looked to nature as her guide, setting twin antique brass beds against soft green walls and bedding.
 “This shade is a favourite of mine,” she says, citing a mossy stone wall visible outside the windows as inspiration for the palette.

 In the principal bedroom of a Victorian reno, HGTV star and Toronto designer Tommy Smythe went with a mostly grey palette.
 To add interest, he combined grey patterns — a graphic charcoal rug, chevron bench, and duvet with Egyptian key pattern.
 A vintage glass light fixture also adds personality to the room.